 Whisked dry ingredients in a bowl.

 Step 2: Whisk the ingredients together.
-You will note the dry ingredients are not really dark black yet.
+You will note the dry ingredients don’t appear black yet.
+This is normal.

 Cupcake batter in a muffin tin.

-Step 4: If you are not using cupcake liners, spray coconut oil in a muffin tin and add your gluten free cupcake batter.
-Bake at 350ยบ F for 20 minutes until done.
+Step 5: Line the muffin tin with parchment paper liners.
+If you are not using cupcake liners, spray coconut oil in a muffin tin and add your gluten free cupcake batter.
+Fill each muffin cup 3/4 full of batter.
+Bake at 350ยบ F for 20-22 minutes until done.

 Baked black cupcakes in a muffin tin.

-Step 5: Remove the black cupcakes onto a cooling rack.
+Step 5: Remove the black cupcakes from the oven and place them onto a cooling rack.
 While the black velvet cupcakes are cooling, it is time to make the frosting.

 Black frosting in a standing mixer.